 Coast it's well-deserved name.
 This 2 million-hectare (20,000²km) park

-is one of the most inhospitable and least visited places on earth.
+is one of the most inhospitable and least visited places on earth, but it is exciting and awe-inspiring to ride!

 Namibia Climate

 Namibia enjoys around 300 days of sunshine a year.
-Generally the winter climate is the most pleasant.
+Generally the winter climate is the most pleasant for visitors.
 Namibia has a dry climate.
 Most days are pleasantly warm (the average temperature is between 20 °C to 34 °C), while the nights are generally cool (in winter temperatures can fall to 0 °C.)

 Explore more Southern Africa Horse Riding Holidays